lguibr/muzerotriangle/out.md

     # Initial inference happens, value is backpropagated once.
     # Simulation loop runs, but expansion fails each time.
 Backprop happens each time.
     expected_visits = 1 + mock_mcts_config.num_simulations
-    # --- CORRECTED ASSERTION ---
     assert root.visit_count == expected_visits, (
         f"Root visit count should be 1 + num_simulations ({expected_visits})"
     )
+    # --- ADJUSTED ASSERTION ---
+    # The root node's hidden_state and predicted_value are set during initial inference.
+    # expand_node is called, but should return early without adding children if valid_actions is empty.
+    assert not root.children, "Root should have no children when no valid actions exist"
+    # is_expanded checks if self.children is non-empty.
+    assert not root.is_expanded, "Root should not be expanded (no children added)"
-    # --- END CORRECTION ---
+    # --- END ADJUSTED ASSERTION ---
-    assert not root.is_expanded, "Root should not be expanded" assert not root.children, "Root should have no children" assert max_depth >= 0  # Depth reflects initial inference/backprop
+    assert max_depth >= 0  # Depth reflects initial inference/backprop

 File: tests\mcts\test_selection.py
+# File: tests/mcts/test_selection.py
 # File: tests/mcts/test_selection.py
 import math